Sequoia Pathway students are protesting the termination of a popular teacher last week.

 “He does everything for this school.
 He stays up until 2 or 3 a.m. making his lesson plans so he’s ready to teach his classes,” senior Joliegh Boothe said.
 “At one point, he was signing and grading assignments for every teacher with a math class.
 He’s supported by every teacher and every student in this school just because of all that that he’s done.
-The new admin doesn’t know anything about him and all that he’s because they’re new.”
+The new admin doesn’t know anything about him and all that he’s done because they’re new.”

 The charter school administration cannot talk about personnel decisions specifically.

 “As an organization, if a termination takes place, it has been thoroughly vetted with appropriate documentation, along with adherence to legal precedent, even in this right-to-work state,” CEO Mark Plitzuweit told InMaricopa Friday.
 “Keep in mind that student and staff safety will always be of highest concern.”